5 Tips to Save on Recording Costs for Your Band

 Listeners may not notice this, but when recording lead parts or guitar solos, it’s nice to make changes to your technique to adapt to the textures of the amp you’re playing through.

-3. Make your closet into a vocal booth
+3. Reduce recording costs with a vocal booth

-Vocals are what you’re probably going to spend the most time on, so if you can record them at home instead of in the studio, you can save a significant amount on the cost of studio sessions.
+Vocals are what you’re probably going to spend the most time on, so if you can record them at home instead of in the studio, you can save a significant amount on recording costs.
+Studio time will add up over time so doing some things yourself will help you save money.

 The thing with vocals, however, is that there’s a lot involved in the process of capturing them to make sure they sound good.